jessika8/reactCards/README.md

 A simple project that displays four cards with different information

 ## Motivation
-Learning how to use react.
+I was learning how to work with react.
 A simple introduction of how to create a component and make it display different information

 ## What have I achieved so far?
 * Four cards are displaying different picture and information